-HUS-152 Basic Skills for Human Service Workers
+HUS-152 Basic Skills for Human Service Workers 3.0 Units/3.0 hours LEC

 This course will introduce students to the basic counseling knowledge and skills necessary for effective helping relationships in human service settings.
 This course is also useful for parents, teachers, tutors, medical personnel, correctional personnel, or anyone interested in becoming an effective helper.
+Recommended Preparation: SPE 210 and eligibility for ENG 200